 Personally, I want the goal setting system which will actually guide me to success.
 And for that, we need to turn to science to learn what has actually been demonstrated to be effective.

-- Is goal setting effective?
-If so, how do goals help us take action and achieve success?
+- How do goals help us take action and achieve success?

 - What type of goals should we set?